lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 ## Environment

-As an Owl application, the Odoo web client defines its own environment (components can access it using `this.env`).
-Here is a description of what Odoo adds to the shared `env` object:
+As an Owl application, the Konvergo ERP web client defines its own environment (components can access it using `this.env`).
+Here is a description of what Konvergo ERP adds to the shared `env` object:

 Key | Value
 ---|---
 `qweb` | required by Owl (contains all templates)
 `bus` | main bus, used to coordinate some generic events
-`services` | all deployed [services](services.html#frontend-services) (should usually be accessed with the `useService` hook)
+`services` | all deployed [services](services#frontend-services) (should usually be accessed with the `useService` hook)
 `debug` | string.
 If non empty, the web client is in debug mode
 `_t` | translation function
 `isSmall` | boolean.
 If true, the web client is currently in mobile mode (screen width <= 767px)